Last Updated: 3 months ago

 The vaccine helps the cat’s immune system resist the FeLV virus during exposure.
 It is important to remember that the FeLV vaccine does not protect against all types of disease.

 Therefore, your veterinarian will help you decide if your cat needs it.
 The vet will make a judgment based on her lifestyle and risk of infection.

 FeLV can be a serious disease.
 So, if your cat may be at risk, talk to your veterinarian about the FeLV vaccination.

 Cat Vaccination Schedule

-Your veterinarian has created a plan to keep your cat healthy, which is a cat vaccination schedule.
+Your veterinarian has created a plan to keep your cat healthy, which includes a cat vaccination schedule.

 It tells you when your cat should get their shots.
 Kittens usually start at around 6–8 weeks old and need shots every few weeks until they’re about 16 weeks old.

 Adult cats are usually revaccinated every 1–3 years.
 It allows you to maintain a strong defense.
 The schedule may include core vaccines, which all cats need, and non-core vaccines.

 Your veterinarian will determine the best schedule for your cat to keep her safe from disease.

 Kitten vaccinations are like shields to protect your little furball from nasty illnesses.